Best healthy meal delivery services for 2020: Blue Apron, Home Chef, Sun Basket and more

 Splendid Spoon puts an emphasis on nourishing ingredients, but doesn't slack on taste because of it.
 Soups include cauliflower tikka and Mexican tomato, while smoothies come in tasty combos like almond butter and jelly, blueberry acai and a green matcha smoothie with spirulina, ginger and turmeric.
 Soups and smoothies are loosely categorized by their overall intended effect, like "heal," "energize" and "refresh."
 Splendid Spoon also offers a full-day soup cleanse add-on to "reset" your system.

-Pricing and subscription: Splendid Spoon offers a few options, like a breakfast plan with five smoothies per week (most are relatively low in sugar) or a lunch plan, which is five days of veggie packed soups, stews or grain bowls for $65.
-Or get the whole shebang: an entire five days' worth of smoothies and lunches (soups and grain bowls) for $135.
+Pricing and subscription: Splendid Spoon offers a few options, like a breakfast plan with five smoothies per week (most are relatively low in sugar) or a lunch plan, which is five days of veggie-packed soups, stews or grain bowls for $65.
+Or get the whole shebang: an entire five days' worth of smoothies and lunches (soups and grain bowls) for $95.
 It is a subscription, but you're free to cancel anytime, including after the first week if you want to just try it out.
+The brand's most popular plan called the Breakfast, Lunch and Dinner Reset includes five noodle bowls and the one-day soup cleanse for $185

 Prepped, frozen and vegetarian (no cooking or assembly required), Veestro's meals are shipped and can be heated up in either a microwave or conventional oven.
 Veestro proves to be one of the more affordable meal delivery services, with 15 meals per week (three meals a day) clocking in at just $130 (with the current discount).
 Veestro has a truly massive selection of vegetarian meals, and you build a box of 10, 20 or 30 meals at a time to be delivered in bulk when you want.